How much does LLC formation cost in Minnesota?

 1. Professional services

-Hiring a Minnesota business attorney for full-service LLC formation runs $750-$2,500 for comprehensive packages, including custom operating agreements and compliance guidance.
+Hiring a Minnesota business attorney for full-service LLC formation runs $750 to $2,500 for comprehensive packages, including custom operating agreements and compliance guidance.
 Budget attorneys offer bare-bones filings for around $100 plus the state fee, while consultations typically cost $200+ per hour.

 Don't overlook CPA consultations.
-Many owners schedule an hour ($100-$300) to discuss sales tax registration or franchise tax implications for multi-member LLCs, often preventing expensive mistakes at tax time.
+Many owners schedule an hour ($100 to $300) to discuss sales tax registration or minimum fee obligations for multi-member LLCs, often preventing expensive mistakes at tax time.

 2. Additional filings